vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 `--public-network`, `--pn`

-An interface that container VMs and VCHs use to connect to the Internet.
-Ports that containers that are connected to the default bridge network expose with `docker create -p` are made available on the public interface of the VCH endpoint VM via network address translation (NAT), so that containers can publish network services.
+A network interface that container VMs and VCHs use to connect to the Internet.
+Ports that containers that are connected to the default bridge network expose with `docker create -p` are made available on the public network of the VCH endpoint VM via network address translation (NAT), so that containers can publish network services.
 **NOTE**: vSphere Integrated Containers adds a new capability to Docker that allows you to directly map containers to a network by using the `--container-network` option.
 This is the recommended way to deploy container services with vSphere Integrated Containers.
 For more information, see [Configure Container Networks](container_networks.md).

 You designate the public network by specifying an existing port group or logical switch in the `vic-machine create --public-network` option.